geekymon2/carmarketplace-car-info-svc/README.md

 **Car Info Service**

-This service provides information for car make brands and models.
+This micro service provides information for car make brands and models.
 Get information on all the makes, models, and types of cars, also filter them by make and type.

 ## Documentation